johnros/johnros.github.com/books.md

 26. Peter Godfrey-Smith. __Theory and Reality__.
 An excellent introduction to the philosophy of science.

+27. Steven Smith. __Digital Signal Processing: A Practical Guide for Engineers and Scientists__.
+A comprehensive and application oriented presentation of DSP (turns out it is more than non-parametric regression with complex numbers!).

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: